jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 #### ACLs

-IF you have ever worked on Windows OS you will notice that they have much deeper access control and permission system the the basic read, write, execute and owner, group, other permissions.
+If you have ever worked on Windows OS you will notice that they have much deeper access control and permission system the the basic read, write, execute and owner, group, other permissions.
 These are called ACL's (pronounced "*ack-els*") __Access Control Lists__.
 They are not native to the Linux world as they were not part of the original Unix standard.
 Modern versions of RHEL implement there own layer of Windows like ACLs on top of the regular permissions.
 The difficulties of ACL's in Linux is that they are exclusive to RHEL and not portable to other Linux or Unix systems.
 \newpage

 ### The 3 P's Describing 99% of all Linux Problems

 All my troubleshooting experience in Linux boils down to three things.
 I have jokingly named them the 3P's (yes I know that they all don't start with *P*).
 If you have an error message or cannot execute a command--run down these three troubleshooting steps:

 * Path
-     + If you get an error message telling you that ```file not found``` or ```path does not exist```  double check your path.
+  * If you get an error message telling you that ```file not found``` or ```path does not exist```  double check your path.
 It the absolute path correct?
 Is it a relative path problem?
 Are you on the wrong level?
 * Permission
-     +  Every file has permission on what is allowed to be done with it based on a simple access control of read write and execute.
+  * Every file has permission on what is allowed to be done with it based on a simple access control of read write and execute.
 Maybe you don't have permission to write and therefore can't delete a file.
 Perhaps the file is owned by someone else and they didn't give you permission.
 Check permissions via ls -la or see if you need sudo.
 * dePendencies
-     +  Are all the correct software dependencies installed.
+  * Are all the correct software dependencies installed.
 Perhaps you are missing a library or have an incompatible version that is preventing a tool from running?
 For example in the sample above running runwhen, you need Python3 installed.
 If you typed ```python runwhen.py``` you would receive a strange python error which would take you off on a useless googling experience.
 The problem is you needed to type ```python3 runwhen.py``` and if you don't have python3 installed you will have a dependency problem.
 * All else fails and you still have a problem, see if it is a full moon outside.

 ## Secure Shell